justsolomon/eloquentJS-solutions/04 - Data Structures: Objects and Arrays/README.md

 But you have to take one silly exception into account: because of a historical accident, `typeof null` also produces `"object"`.

-The `Object.keys` function will be useful when you need to go over the prop- erties of objects to compare them.
+The `Object.keys` function will be useful when you need to go over the properties of objects to compare them.